Sacramento Couple Accused Of Receiving $550K In Fraudulent Unemployment Benefits

-SACRAMENTO (CBS13) — A Sacramento couple is accused of receiving more than $550,000 in fraudulent unemployment funds, police announced Friday.
+SACRAMENTO (CBS13) — A Sacramento couple arrested this week is accused of cashing in on more than $550,000 in fraudulent unemployment funds, police announced Friday.

-While executing a search warrant last month at a Greenhaven-area apartment, the Sacramento Police Department gang unit contacted 25-year-old James Smith and his girlfriend, 21-year-old Chyna Hill.

 RELATED: CBS13 Investigates: EDD Inmate Fraud ‘Just The Tip of the Iceberg’